bircanuysal/mastermind/README.md

 `git clone https://github.com/tuvo1106/reach_mastermind`

-- In order to install all of the game dependencies, please run this command from the root of the repo:
+- In order to install all of the game dependencies, run this command from the root of the repo:

 `pip install -r requirements.txt`

-- To run the game, use the following command:
+- To play the game, use the following command:

 `python3 ./setup.py`

 ## How to Play

+## Features

 ## To Dos